skraft-redhat/container_k8s_openshift_demo/container/CONTAINER.md

 - `cat /etc-os-release`
 - Show that most of the sys-admin utilities don't work in the container, e.g. `ps`, `netstat`, etc. (Security!)

+7. What happens if the container is killed?

+- Let's find out the process id: `ps -a`

+- Kill the process `kill -9 [pid]`

+(Remark: It might be that the process still polutes the port.
+In that case, you can find out with `netstat -anop | grep 8080`)

 Discussion:
 - If container dies, there is no self-healing
 - How to scale?
 (Starting another container would have a conflicting port)